ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         We are delighted to announce that our Founder Graham Balshaw has passed the ownership of Assembly Solutions down to his three children; Gareth, Sophie and Oliver.

-        Since creating the cable assembly business 25 years ago, Graham is proud to keep ASL in the family.
+        Since creating the cable assembly business 25 years ago, Father Graham is thrilled and beyond proud to keep ASL in the family.

-        **"When I created the business 25 years ago, Gareth, Sophie and Oliver were only very young so I didn't imagine or expect that they would eventually join me one day.
-It has been a blessing to see all my children join Assembly Solutions and watch them grow into knowledgeable and respectful professionals.
-It comes with great pride to pass down what I have built and I look forward to watching their journey ahead".**
+        **"When I created the business 25 years ago, I never dreamt that Gareth, Sophie and Oliver would all join me one day, let alone thrive and enjoy it so much that they would jump at the opportunity to take over.
+It has been a blessing to see the three of them thrive in their positions and grow into hard working, knowledgeable and respectful professionals.
+I'm confident that with all their passion and ambition, they will take ASL further than I could have ever imaged and I will be the proudest father watching them".**

         Gareth, Managing Director, reflects on great memories;